 These spicy Korean cold noodles are SO good on their own as a filling meal or even as a refreshing side dish.
 Here are a few other entrees that pair well with these popular Korean noodles:

 Did You Make This Recipe & Hungry for More?

 Follow along @MikhaEats on Instagram and Tiktok for drool-worthy step-by-step videos.
 Tag @MikhaEats on Instagram stories for a chance to be featured!

 And don't forget to rate this recipe with 5 stars below so others can enjoy it as well!

 - 1 teaspoon sesame seeds

-- ¼ small cucumber julienned, optional
+- ¼ small cucumber julienned, optional for serving

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and provided for informational purposes.
 Nutrition may vary based on product availability, methods of preparation, origin, and freshness of ingredients, etc. Please consult with your physician or registered dietitian if precise nutrition calculations are needed for health reasons.